MG-RAST/DRISEE/README.md

 ---

 INSTALL Qiime # also see https://github.com/qiime/qiime-deploy
----
 This will perform a complete installation of Qiime version 1.8.0
 ---

-Uncomment the universe and multiverse repositories from /etc/apt/sources.list clone the deploy and configuration repos
+Uncomment the universe and multiverse repositories from /etc/apt/sources.list

+clone the deploy and configuration repos:
 ---

 cd ~